Tunisian artists cry for help against religious extremists

 "I am shocked.
 I was asked what my intentions in my work were.
 It's the first time in Tunisia that a judge asks the artist about his or her intentions," she said.

-Rights groups have called for prosecutors to drop the charges against her, as well as similar accusations against sculptor Mohamed Ben Slama.
+Rights groups have called for prosecutors to drop the charges against her, as well as similar accusations against sculptor Mohamed Ben Salem.

 "Time and again, prosecutors are using criminal legislation to stifle critical or artistic expression," Human Rights Watch said in early August.